Automattic/fb-instant-articles/README.md

 Enable [Instant Articles for Facebook](https://developers.facebook.com/docs/instant-articles) on your WordPress site.

+## Maintenace 🚩
+Support for this plugin is provided for PHP 8 migrations, but both Automattic/WPVIP and Facebook have stopped all active development.
+At this point in the product lifecycle, publishers should be advised to stop using this plugin, and instead, use direct site traffic for Facebook content.

 ## Description

 This plugin adds support for Instant Articles for Facebook, which is a new way for publishers to distribute fast, interactive stories on Facebook.
 Instant Articles are preloaded in the Facebook mobile app so they load instantly.